Secrets of the Royal Yacht Britannia

 The royal yacht has hosted other private shindigs as well, most recently the pre-wedding cocktail party for Princess Anne’s daughter, Zara Phillips, the night before her July 20, 2011 nuptials.
 Incidentally, Princess Anne was the last royal to roll up the carpet (sadly not red) in the the State Dining Room, which revealed a dance floor that was put to good use for her 21st birthday in August 1971.

-The elegant Sitting Room showcases Her Majesty’s penchant for pastels and neutral colours.
+The elegant Sitting Room showcases the Queen’s penchant for pastels and neutral colours.
 On royal tours, it’s where she’d meet with her secretaries and staff—numbering as many as 45 on royal tours.

 Prince Philip had his own separate office onboard, complete with a model of HMS Magpie, his first command, encased in glass.
 A navy man himself, it comes as no surprise that the Duke of Edinburgh would often nip into the bridge just to make sure everything was ship-shape.